evmos/evmos/docs/users/security/safu.md

 from the account balance of this address.

 ::: tip
-The Dropbox address is not controlled by the Team or any individual, it is controlled by the Evmos protocol.
+The Dropbox address is not controlled by the team or any individual, it is controlled by the Evmos protocol.
 :::